Forte dos Reis Magos

 The Forte dos Reis Magos or Fortaleza dos Reis Magos (Fortress of the Three Wise Men) is a fortress located in the city of Natal in the Brazilian state of Rio Grande do Norte.

-The fortress was the first milestone of the city – founded on 25 December 1599 – on the right side of the bar of the Potengi River (today near the Newton Navarro bridge).
+The fortress was the first milestone of the city – founded on 25 December 1599 – on the right side of the bar of the Potenji River (today near the Newton Navarro Bridge).
 It received its name based on the date of commencement of its construction, 6 January 1598, at Epiphany Catholic calendar.

+Its original construction was in earth to a design of Father Gaspar Samperes.
+By 1608 it was in need of repair and was rebuilt in stone.
+The reconstructed fort was completed in 1614 with input from Portuguese engineer Francisco Frias de Mesquita.
+The completed works have similarities to the Forte Jesus de Mombaça in East Africa, whose dimensions have been compared to the Vitruvian ideals of the human body.
+The Forte dos Reis Magos is of simpler appearance than its African counterpart.